Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 When you have leveled up your skills enough, and you have proven that you have a generous and caring heart, then you can take the crown of the King of Wands.
 At that point, you are prepared for the hardships to come.
 You have proven that you know how to strategize your time and how to succeed.

 Just remember, the crown is a heavy burden.
 Many are attracted to the crown, but many can't handle the weight.

 The reversed King of Wands indicates you are destined for a leadership role; however, you're not ready to wear the crown.
 You're essentially Prince Charles.
 The crown may skip you if it so decides.
 This card encourages you to seek meditation.
 You need to get in better alignment with your personal beliefs if you want to move forward.

 The card indicates you have underdeveloped skills and potentially underdeveloped character traits.
 This means you are very likely to make poor decisions while under the crown.
 You don't have enough knowledge or experience to strategize in a way that's effective for the majority.
-Your bad character traits could also spell disaster, and on a level that's really scary.
+Your bad character traits could also spell disaster and on a really scary level.

 You could make the argument that all the businesses ignoring climate change concerns are essentially acting like the reversed King of Wands.
 This will result in unprecedented issues.
 So the question is . . . how do you get the reversed King of Wands to flip into the upright position?

 The reversed King of Wands wants to be feared.
 The upright King of Wands wants to be loved.
 The two Kings are diametrically opposed.
 The reversed King seeks to expand his territory by force, while the upright King of Wands is a peacemaker.

 The two positions for this card are so radically different that I've split them up.